Ismael-Rodriguez/react-learning/README.md

 Se invoca despues de que el componente sea montado en la pagina

 * Es un buen sitio para inicializar su estado.

+# Crear una funcionalidad React desde 0

+1. Break the app into components
+2. Build a static version of the app
+3. Determine what should be stateful
+4. Determine in which component each piece of state should live
+5. Hard-code initial states
+6. Add inverse data flow
+7. Add server communication

+# Criterios para identificar lo que es estado

+1. Is it passed in from a parent via props?
+If so, it probably isn’t state.
+  - A lot of the data used in our child components are already listed in their parents.
+This criterion helps us de-duplicate.
+  - For example, “timer properties” is listed multiple times.
+When we see the properties declared in EditableTimerList, we can consider it state.
+But when we see it elsewhere, it’s not.
+2. Does it change over time?
+If not, it probably isn’t state.
+  - This is a key criterion of stateful data: it changes.
+3. Can you compute it based on any other state or props in your component?
+If so, it’s not state.
+  - For simplicity, we want to strive to represent state with as few data points as possible.
+4. Si es un formulario controlado, también tiene estado.